cwebberOps/dotfiles/README.md

 # Setup Notes

+This is most of the foundation needed to build out my current env.
+Please see below for the details around it.

+## Overall Setup
+- tmux
+- vim
+- zsh
+- iTerm

+## Addons for making the above work
-Needed for tmux
+- Fix for tmux and pbcopy
   - `brew install reattach-to-user-namespace`

-Setting up vundle
+- Vundle
   - `git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle`

-Other necessary things
 - oh-my-zsh
+- Solarized color themes for both tmux and iTerm

+## Getting Started
+I have started on an `init.sh` as a starting place for getting files in place etc